NoahWilmot/ttsky-verilog-template/docs/info.md

 Explain how your project works

+Finds the range of a series of inputs

 ## How to test

 Explain how to use your project

+Serially input the numbers in your set

 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any

+No external hardware needed